Cutting Dog Nails is a Universal Struggle

 Watch your dog’s body language.
 Pay attention to what he is telling you.
 I will iterate what I stated before because it is a really important point: end your nail sessions with him wanting more.
 If you end on a positive note, he will be more receptive in the next session.

 You will at some point accidentally cut into the quick.
 It is going to happen.
 I can assure you it is not the end of the world, for you or your dog.
-I have a little container of Kwik Stop on hand in case I cut the quick.
-You can also use cornstarch, baking soda or flour if you don’t have Quick Stop on hand.
+I have a little container of Kwik Stop, or styptic powder, on hand in case I cut the quick.
+You can also use cornstarch, baking soda or flour if you don’t have Kwik Stop on hand.
 Just take a little pinch of powder and press it onto the nail.
-That usually stops the bleeding pretty quickly.
+That usually stops the dog nail bleeding pretty quickly.

 1. Begin With The End In Mind (this applies to cutting dog nails as much as it does business – Franklin Covey was a smart man!)
 Have a goal and take baby steps to achieve it.
 Remember, it’s a marathon, not a sprint.